 Common use cases

 - Error alerting: Get notified when Zap runs fail.
-Track error patterns and identify which Zaps need attention.
+Track error patterns and identify which Zap workflows need attention.

 - Success rate metrics: Build dashboards showing Zap reliability over time.
 Calculate success rates and measure automation health.

-started_atandfinished_attimestamps.
-Identify slow-running automations. - Automated recovery: Trigger workflows when Zap issues occur.
-For example, create support tickets when Zaps are halted, or start investigation workflows for persistent errors.
+- Automated recovery: Trigger workflows when Zap issues occur.
+For example, create support tickets when Zap workflows are halted, or start investigation workflows for persistent errors.

 Troubleshooting